Tips for Comfort Aboard

 This liveaboard sailboat advice video explains what you should wear and bring aboard for comfort.

 Want to learn more?
-Take an Offshore Sailing School Cruising Course or Fast Track to Power Cruising Course and gain the confidence to anchor a big cruising boat with ease.
+Take an Offshore Sailing School Cruising Course or Fast Track to Power Cruising Course and learn first hand what to have with you for ultimate comfort aboard.

 There are several techniques for picking up someone who has gone overboard.
 In this video, Kevin Wensley, former Offshore Sailing School Director of Operations, explains how to quickly and safely bring someone back aboard.

 Want to learn more?
-Start with our Learn to Sail Course and then segue right into our Live Aboard Cruising Course or Bareboat Charter Course and find out why Offshore Sailing School graduates feel safe and comfortable when sailing and cruising.
+Start with our Learn to Sail Course and then segue right into our Live Aboard Cruising Course or Bareboat Charter Course and learn the most efficient procedures for rescuing someone at sea.

 Creature Comforts on a Cruising Boat

-This video tours of one of our Jeanneau 439 cruising boats, and explains what you might expect to find aboard a boat you can live aboard.
+This video tours a Jeanneau 439 cruising boat, and explains what you might expect to find aboard a live aboard sailboat.
 Here are features to look for:

-- The forward cabin, which usually has a V-berth, should be spacious enough to provide storage and natural light
+• The forward cabin, which usually has a V-berth, should be spacious enough for two people and provide storage and natural light

-- Depending on the size of the boat you choose (ours have four individual sleeping areas), all cabins should have fans and if possible air-conditioning throughout for sailing in warmer climates
+• Depending on the size of the boat you choose (ours have four individual sleeping areas), all cabins should have fans and if possible air-conditioning throughout for sailing in warmer climates (though usually dependent on having a working generator)

-- Bathrooms (which we call “heads”) should have toilets that are easy to flush, a shower and vanity sink with storage for personal items
+• Bathrooms (which we call “heads”) should have toilets that are easy to flush, holding tanks, a shower and vanity sink with storage for personal items

 Want to learn more?
 Take a Cruising Course with Offshore Sailing School and learn all about living aboard and getting the most enjoyment from cruising.